Occupational Studies

 First-year students are admitted on the basis of high school rank and coursework relevant to the major.

 Any individual who has been convicted of a felony or misdemeanor involving an act likely to affect professional practice should meet with the Department Chair prior to applying to the program.
 Prior incidents may affect eligibility for fieldwork, certification, and employment.
-A CORI check and/or drug test is typically required prior to Fieldwork Level I and Level II placement.
+A CORI check and/or drug test is typically required prior to Fieldwork Level I and Level II placements.

 Policies